DataDog/documentation/content/en/network_monitoring/performance/network_analytics.md

 {{< img src="network_performance_monitoring/network_analytics/npm_timeframe.png" alt="Time frame NPM" style="width:30%;">}}

-Tags from Datadog integrations or Unified Service Tagging can be used for aggregating and filtering automatically.
+Tags from Datadog integrations or [Unified Service Tagging][11] can be used for aggregating and filtering automatically.
 See [custom facets](#custom-facets), below, for other tags.
 You can also select "Auto-grouped traffic" to see traffic bucketed into several commonly used tags such as `service`, `kube_service`, `short_image`, and `container_name`.

 You can filter to traffic where the client or server matches a CIDR using `CIDR(network.client.ip, 10.0.0.0/8)` or `CIDR(network.server.ip, 10.0.0.0/8)`.